MadeiraData/mssql-jobs-hadr/database-mirroring/README.md

 <Token>**APPLIES TO:** ![Yes](../media/yes-icon.png)SQL Server ![Yes](../media/yes-icon.png)Azure SQL Database (Managed Instance only) ![No](../media/no-icon.png)Azure Synapse Analytics (SQL DW) ![No](../media/no-icon.png)Parallel Data Warehouse </Token>

-This folder contains the script [DB Mirroring - Master Control Job and Alert.sql](DB%20Mirroring%20-%20Master%20Control%20Job%20and%20Alert.sql) hich can automatically **enable or disable SQL Server jobs** based on the **Database Mirroring role** of their respective database(s).
+This folder contains the script [DB Mirroring - Master Control Job and Alert.sql](DB%20Mirroring%20-%20Master%20Control%20Job%20and%20Alert.sql) which can automatically **enable or disable SQL Server jobs** based on the **Database Mirroring role** of their respective database(s).

 The script will create one **scheduled job**, and one **alert**.